GNS-Science/toshi-hazard-post/docs/THP_v1_v2/report.md

 # toshi-hazard-post testing
 Difference between NZ NSHM 2022 hazard curves as published and calculated using new toshi-hazard-post on 21/03/2025 (commit hash d2b29ac).
 Difference curves are the absolute value of the difference in probability.
 Relative difference curves are abs val difference divided by the published curves.
 Location srg_120 is the SRWG Masterton site.

+The hazard curve plots contain both the published hazard curves (blue) and the re-calculated curves (orange); however, they are so close that one cannot see a difference at the y-scale used.
+The y-scales for the difference plots are different for each plot to show the full dynamic range; this, however, emphasizes small differences between the curves.

+The largest absolute difference between hazard curves (3.15e-8) is for the Dunedin site (DUD) at SA(1.0) and 95th percentile curve which equates to a relative difference of 1.64e-5 at 1.9e-3 aPoE.

+The largest relative difference (1.13e-03) is for the Dunedin site (DUD) at PGA and 10th percentile.
+The absolute difference at this point is only 5.05e-11 due to the difference occurring at a low aPoE of 4.47e-8

+These errors are deemed to be acceptably small as they are materially insignificant for any hazard application.

 ## srg_120
 ![hcurve-location-imt](figs/v1v2-hcurve-srg_120-PGA.png)